Yashh2/password-generator/README.md

 # password-generator
-A python to generate a strong password.
+A python program to generate a strong password.
+The length, the type of characters in the password can be customized.